ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

 ![image](https://github.com/user-attachments/assets/9c08455f-b913-4961-afc8-350f318159d6)

-Note that we used the key-pair authentication method (details in the terraform part folder !)
+**Note that we used the key-pair authentication method (details in the terraform part folder !)  **

+**Note also that the profiles yaml file database and schema are the default database we work on (read from it and create new items in it !).
+But we can override this in the models section to read from different sources and write to different targets !**

 By default dbt gives a project structure with the following elements :